crisfervil/WordMarkdown/README.md

   }
 ]
 ```
-That's cool, but how can I combine this and the paragraph outlines?
+That's cool, but how can I combine this and the **paragraph outlines**?

-The paragraph outlines are a style property available in Microsoft Word that lets you organize any document in chapters and sub chapters.
+The paragraph outlines are a style property available in Microsoft Word that lets you organize your document in chapters and sub chapters.
 You can explore the sections using the Navigation Panel.

 ![Example 3](doc/Table3.png)